LandiMi2/Msc_Bioinformatics_Project/Report.md

 **Step 3 : Comparison of annotation outputs**

 Analysis at this step was done using R program version 3.6.2 and the script is provided in this repository.
 This was done both at the allelic level and gene level.
 To be fair to MiXCR annotation, analysis done at the gene level and was considered compariable because MiXCR does annotation at gene level as compared to IgBlast and IMGT that identifies V, D and J genes and alleles by alignment with the germline receptor genes and alleles sequences of germline database provided.
 We could see a lot of improvement in the accuracy of MiXCR at gene level as compared to the allele level comparison.
-At allele level, MiXCR annotates the V gene with a predicted accuracy of 43% whereas at the gene level it had a predicted accuracy of 87% for the same gene.
+At allele level, MiXCR annotates the V alleles with a predicted accuracy of 43% whereas at the gene level it had a predicted accuracy of 87%.
 IgBlast and MiXCR had a slight increase of from 90% to 96% predicted accuracy.
 Overall for the V gene, MiXCR had a slightly higher number of predicted mishit of 13% compared to IgBlast and IMGT which had a 4% predicted error rate for V gene calls.
 IMGT had the highest percentage of mishit of 69% for the D gene and this was as a result of 45% unassigned D gene calls.
 MiXCR had the lowest percentage of J gene call error rate of 15% compared to Igblast 40% and IMGT 43% error rates(diverse antobody repertoire).
 This analysis was comparable to polarized antibody repertoire and we could see relatively similar predicted percentages of hits and mishits.

 Below are the two comparison steps.